 From 1:24 to the end of the chapter, Paul presents his ministry.
 After stating his two conflicting emotions of “suffering” and “rejoicing,” he gives his purpose of ministry.

-Ministry has a double barrel shotgun: to the lost and to the Christian.
+Ministry has a double-barrel shotgun: to the lost and the Christian.

 A church that ministers to those without Christ exclusively has only half a ministry.
 A balanced ministry ministers to both.